himmAllRight/himmAllRight-source/content/post/decided-to-get-an-ergodox.md

 should have `ctrl` instead of a `caps` key, or at least switch to two.

-## Motivations for a new one
+## Rationale for a new one

-While I love my HHKB and had no *real* complaints, there were a few things that motivated me to start looking at new boards again.
+While I love my HHKB and had no *real* complaints, there were a few things that pushed me to start looking at new boards again.

-### I was getting the itch to build one again
+### I was getting the itch to build one

-My initial reason was the slow, expanding itch to build a mechanical keyboard.
+My initial motivation was the slow, expanding itch to build a mechanical keyboard.
 It is an itch that I've felt before.
-I actually purchased my HHKB Pro as a backup plan when my order of planck kit from mass.com was unfortunately cancelled.
-My goal was to learn how to soder (I even brought my iron then), and build the keyboard from scratch.
-By buying the HHKB, I never got to scratch that itch.
+I purchased my HHKB Pro as a *backup* plan when my order for a [planck](https://olkb.com/collections/planck) keyboard kit via  mass.com was unfortunately cancelled.
+My *original* intention was to learn how to soder (I brought my iron then), and build the keyboard from scratch.
+Ultimately buying the HHKB, I never got to scratch that itch.
 While I *technically* still haven't... this is what had me looking at keyboards and browsing [/r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) in the first place...